ksmin23/my-aws-cdk-examples/api-gateway/dynamodb-cognito/README.md

 ![apigw-cognito-dynamodb-arch](./apigw-cognito-dynamodb-arch.svg)

-This is a Amazon API Gateway to DynamoDB integration with Amazon Cognito as authorizer project for Python development with CDK.
+This is an Amazon API Gateway to DynamoDB integration with Amazon Cognito as authorizer project for Python development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.